mikeshulman/narya/README.md

 (op ≔ plus, ℕ)
 (plus, t ≔ ℕ)
 ```
 but not, of course, `(plus, ℕ)` since that would try to interpret `plus` as the value of the field `t`.
 Unlabeled tuples are convenient for small examples, including familiar cases such as `(0,0) : ℝ × ℝ`, but for records with large numbers of fields they are discouraged as being hard to understand and brittle.
+(But some mathematicians do like to write, for instance, `(G,m,e,i,a,l,r) : Group`, and that is allowed.)

 As this discussion suggests, tuples *check*, and do not synthesize.
 In particular, this means the same tuple can mean different things when checked at different types.
 An unlabeled tuple `(a,b)` can check at *any* record type with two fields for which `a` checks at the type of the first field and `b` at the type of the second.
 A labeled one such as `(fst ≔ a, snd ≔ b)` can likewise check at any such record type for which the names of the two fields are `fst` and `snd`.  *Field names are not scoped or namespaced*: they belong to a flat global name domain, distinct from that of constants and variables.